wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/buildmachine-hardcore.md

 >     ${BUILDMACHINE_PASSWORD}

-In Graphical form, it looks like this:
+In Graphical form, if you change directory to your toolkit home directory and list it should look like:

 ![](images/expedited/lin8.png "Linode Tutorial Image 8")